Joeli Vidiri funeral: Rugby legend farewelled in Auckland

-Joeli Vidiri will be farewelled today at the home of his beloved Counties Manukau Steelers.
+Joeli Vidiri was farewelled today at the home of his beloved Counties Manukau Steelers.

-The funeral service at Navigation Homes Stadium in Pukekohe will start at 11am with a livestream available for those who are unable to attend.
+The former Counties Manukau, Blues and All Blacks rugby hero died last month in the United States at the age of 49.

-The service will be followed by a private burial, and a wake at Pukekohe Rugby Club – 47 Reynolds Rd, Pukekohe.
-These services will run according to current Covid protocols, and guests are asked to wear masks, present vaccine passes and adhere to bubbles as appropriate.
+His journey home was supported by generous fundraising throughout the rugby community.

 AdvertisementAdvertise with NZME.